 What if I can’t find ube?

 When I first moved to Ottawa, I didn’t know where I could find any fresh or frozen ube.
-But I was lucky enough to find Okinawan sweet potatoes, instead (I am happy to say that I have since found frozen ube from a local Filipino grocery store).
+But I was lucky enough to find Okinawan sweet potatoes instead (I am happy to say that I have since found frozen ube from a local Filipino grocery store).

 So if you can find Okinawan sweet potatoes, then you can easily substitute those for ube instead.

-What is ube halaya (pronounced ooh-bay ha-la-YAH)?
+What is ube halaya?

-Typically they are served with a creamy, processed cheese that has cheddar-like flavors (known as quickmelt), or with caramelized coconut curds called Latik.
+Typically, ube jam served with a creamy, processed cheese that has cheddar-like flavors (known as quickmelt), or with caramelized coconut curds called Latik.
 I personally love this with latik, but LOVE the saltiness that comes with the cheese too.

-When I was younger, I used to eat a pudding that was served with a warm, sweet and salty coconut sauce.
+When I was younger, I used to eat a pudding that was served with a warm, sweet, and salty coconut sauce.
 So even though it’s not traditional, I LOVE eating ube halaya with that sweet and salty coconut sauce.

 How else can I use ube halaya?

 The ube jam from this ube halaya recipe can also be used as a filling for sweet breads and pastries.
 I love spreading it on a toasted slice of milk bread as a snack or for breakfast.
+Check out my ube bread rolls recipe for a pillowy soft bread roll with a delicious swirl of this ube jam.

 Making ube jam